nbfigueroa/robot_velocity_filters/README.md

 # online motion generation
-Set of tools for filtering and generating online motion with first order linear dynamical systems (DS) for translational & angular motion of the EE, as well as joint motion in terms of velocities.
+Set of tools for filtering desires twist of the EE, as well as joint velocities with a second order dynamics.

 ## Installation